rp42dev/MS-4-Django-Full-Stack-Project/README.md

 ### **Authentication and forms**
 - Crispy forms styling and customized form imputs to match the site styling.
+- Frontend validation\
-- Javascript validation for frontend input required field validation.
+  - Bootstrap combined with custom Javascript required field validation.\
+  - Custom Javascript checkbox validation to prevent accidental deletion.\
+- Backend validation\
-- Original Django backend form regex and orher vield validation.
+  - Django out of the box form field validation such as regex, required and other...\

 ### **Toasts for messages**
 - Bootstrap toast template used to display backend messages.